Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 ### 2.4 Operating Environment

-This game will run on laptops and desktops.
 The game will run on any x86 operating system capable of running Java 1.8 or higher.

 ### 2.5 Design and Implementation Constraints